How Interior Designer Emma Maclean created contemporary, cosy homes in Hong Kong

 My work reflects my passion for problem-solving and for listening closely to a client’s needs to create the best possible design.
 I believe collaboration is at the core of every successful project, and that the best designs are not only aesthetically pleasing but also deliver practical, timeless solutions.

-For example, we recently completed a residential project in which we combined two separate units to create a seamless living space for a young family of four.
+For example, we recently completed a residential interior design project in Hong Kong in which we combined two separate units to create a seamless living space for a young family of four.
 We really focused on the functionality of the space, creating a layout that enhanced the interior flow, and also clearly designated spaces for private enjoyment and entertainment.
-We used materials and finishes that are not only super durable, perfect for children and pets, but also feel refined and sophisticated.
+We used materials and finishes that are not only super durable, and perfect for children and pets, but also feel refined and sophisticated.
 We also used colour to delineate the public and private spaces, applying a blue-colour palette to energise the common areas, and a calming green for the personal quarters.

 Where do you look for inspiration?